dconixDev/voidrice/README.md

 > Uselessgap

 I change the config.deh.h of dwm (and slstatus too) which in return doesnt break my dwm when applying patches.
 If youre going to use this build continue editing everything in config.def.h preferably.

+*Disclaimer* None of the backgrounds in the folder **backgrounds/** are property of mine, they belong to their respective artists.